-Faculty members making presentations at respected events in international venues are eligible to make application to the dean of academic affairs.
+Faculty members making presentations at respected events in international venues are eligible to make application to the Vice Chancellor of Academic Affairs.
 Applicants are expected to demonstrate additional resources have been pledged in their support including departmental, college-level, and personal contributions.
 Additional information can be obtained from the office of academic affairs.